 Initially however, Light is ecstatic to have beaten him, literally dancing on his grave in the compilation special.
 It's only after a several year timeskip of basically having the world in his pocket that he starts missing him.

 In Guyver, Aptom actually watches over the friends of his rival Sho for a year, to the point of absorbing/eating other Zoanoids so he'd have a reason to return.

-Recently in One Piece, this trope gets played with in the case of Buggy.
+This trope gets played with in the case of Buggy.
 After Whitebeard dies, he flees crying (mainly because he's scared witless).
 His current crew, however, sees his tears as invoking this trope.

 Played straight in Chapter 0.
 Shiki, Big Bad of Strong World was once one of Gold Roger's pirate rivals, but hoped We Can Rule Together.
 He was outraged to learn that the navy had arrested Roger and was planning to execute him in the East Blue.
 After the Great Pirate Era starts, we go to Shiki's cell in Impel Down where he's flat on his back, angsting over Roger's death and refusal to join him.

 In Transformers Armada, Megatron seems to be genuinely upset when he finally manages to kill Optimus Prime, and acts a lot more like his old self after Prime gets better.